 11:30 PM – Arrival to Incheon International Airport

 It was already late, and the arrival hall is quiet already.
-Before our trip, I contacted a rental van to pick us up at the airport because we are 15 in the group and the airport express was already after 11 PM.
+Before our trip, I contacted a rental van to pick us up at the airport because we are 15 in the group, and the airport express was already after 11 PM.
 The van costed 160,000 KRW (7,300 PHP) for 14 people.
-It’s almost the same price as the airport limousine bus that’s available during midnight.
+It’s almost the same price as the airport limousine bus that’s available at midnight.
 Nevertheless, my family loved the van, lakas maka artista.

 Driver’s WhatsApp/Viber Number: +82 10 4080 1483

 12:30 AM – Self Check-in in our Airbnb

-We decided to stay in Hongdae because of the university vibe and all Airbnbs in Myeongdong are already booked.
+We decided to stay in Hongdae because of the university vibe, and how all Airbnbs in Myeongdong is fully-booked.
 We booked this Airbnb with three bedrooms, one room per family, for P44,340 for four nights.
-If you’re still not in Airbnb, you can use my referral link so we’ll have both discounts on your first booking.
+If you’re still not in Airbnb, you can use my referral link, so we’ll have both discounts on your first booking.

 Here’s the link to the Airbnb.

 1:00 AM – Bought some midnight meal on the convenience stores

-Most of the restaurants were already close at 1 AM, well most on our area.
+Most of the restaurants were already close at 1 AM, well most in our area.
 So we settled on instant noodles on the convenience stores around.

 9:00 AM – Travel to Everland

 We rode the subway to Gangnam Station that costs 1350 KRW (~65PHP) or less if you’re nearer.
 Then from Gangnam Station Exit 10, ride a bus 5002 that will drop you at Everland (2600 KRW / ~120PHP).
-It was a 90 min ride so better start early.
+It was a 90-minutes ride, so better start early.

 It is a lot less hassle to purchase a round trip shuttle to Everland in Klook.
 It costs P500, which is almost the same when commuting.

 10:30 AM – Everland

-Everland is the biggest theme park in South Korea that is really for all kinds of age.
+Everland is the biggest theme park in South Korea that is for all kinds of age.
 There are zoos, gardens, and extreme rides.
 An adult ticket costs P1444 in Klook, a lot cheaper than the walk-in price of P2,500.

 - Everland is in Yongin province, which is mountainous, so it is a little colder there than in Seoul.
 Bundle up!